gmc-code/PC-Python/docs/python_files/csv_files.rst

 | See: https://docs.python.org/3/library/csv.html
 | See video guide at: https://www.youtube.com/watch?v=q5uM4VKywbA&list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7&index=15

-| Census data can be exported as csv from: https://explore.data.abs.gov.au/ and https://data.gov.au/

 | csv files are comma separated files.
 | Data is separated or delimited within the same line by a comma.
 | Other delimiters are also used, such as tabs.